Real Life Wedding

 Flowers were also used to decorate the fireplace and featured amongst candelabra on the table centres.

 Wedding Day Details

-Following the romantic ceremony at Morden Hall, drinks and canapés were served by Galloping Gourmet.
+Following the romantic ceremony at Morden Hall, drinks and canapés were served by the on-site catering company.

 Moving in to the Mulberry Suite to dine, the wedding breakfast commenced with ham hock followed by fillet of beef with potato dauphinoise and a delicious trio of desserts.